Rules

 4.11.1 PRESIDENT:

-- Shall be the Chief Executive Officer of the SDPL, responsible for conducting meetings,
+- Shall be the Chief Executive Officer of the SDPL, responsible for conducting meetings, coordination of all functions of the Board and implementation of SDPL policy.

-- Accept responsibility for the duties assigned to any other Board member, which that
+- Accept responsibility for the duties assigned to any other Board member, which that member is unable or unwilling to perform.

 - Act as ex-officio member of all committees.